digitalpulp/ballast/README.md

     * The easiest way forward is
 to create a new folder such as `~/DockerSites`.

-4. In the folder just chosen or create, `composer create-project digitalpulp/ballast  your_project`.

 ## Initial Setup
 _After the initial setup, you should delete the Initial Setup section of this README._

+In the folder chosen or created under _Getting Started_, `composer create-project digitalpulp/ballast  your_project`.

 ### Edit `setup/config.yml`
 There are some project specific values that should be set in this file.
 The